mahelbir/valorant-store/README.md

 # Valorant Store

-Valorant Store that shows your store without open the VALORANT by using the [In-game API](https://github.com/techchrism/valorant-api-docs).
+Valorant Store that shows your store without running VALORANT by using the [In-game API](https://github.com/techchrism/valorant-api-docs).
 Written using Python and the [cfscrape](https://pypi.org/project/cfscrape/) library